8 Black Environmentalists You Need To Know

 3. Tanya Fields

-In 2009, Fields founded the BLK ProjeK because she saw far too many women unable to rise out of poverty and sustain their families.
+In 2009, Fields founded the Black Feminist Project (formerly the BLK Projek), because she saw far too many women unable to rise out of poverty and sustain their families.
 As the Executive Director, her mission is to help address food justice and economic development by harnessing the local, good food movement and creating small business and career opportunities for underserved women and youth of color.

 4. Rue Mapp